Porgramming-Hero-web-course/batch-4-assignment-1-mh1k/blog_3.md

   ```

-### with the type guards we are like the type whisperer: 'Yes, TypeScript, this really is a Cat so you can't ask a cat to bark.
+## with the type guards we are like the type whisperer: Yes, TypeScript, this really is a Cat so you can't ask a cat to bark.